 Making a tuna sandwich?
 Broiling some fish for dinner?
 You may find your cat twining around your legs, looking eager for some.
 Fish is perfectly fine to serve to your cat, although you should serve fish cooked, and not raw.
 While cats generally adore it, tuna fish should not be a primary source of nutrients for cats, since it can have traces of mercury which can accumulate in the body over time, and it doesn’t have all the nutrients that a cat needs for a healthy diet, such as vitamin E.

-Cats are carnivorous creatures, so meat such as beef or chicken is always going to be appealing, whether it comes in a cat food can or from your stove.
-Because of the risks of salmonella and other food-borne illness, meat should always be cooked, and not given to cats raw.
-It’s also best to avoid giving them fatty parts of meat or bones, which cats can choke on.3.
-Eggs
+Cats are carnivorous creatures, so meat such as beef or chicken is always going to be appealing, whether it comes from a cat food can or from your stove.
+Because of the risks of salmonella and other foodborne illness, meat should always be cooked, and not given to cats raw.
+It’s also best to avoid giving them fatty parts of meat or bones, which cats can choke on.

 While not all fruits are suitable for your cat to eat, some berries, bananas, and melons are all fit for cats to eat, as well as apples.
 Be sure to remove any seeds or pits, since your cat could choke on them.